-Active Lives After Stroke is a two-year project funded by the National Lottery and awarded through Sport England that will explore how we can support stroke survivors to become active and stay active through attending peer support groups.
+Active Lives After Stroke is a two-year project, funded by the National Lottery and awarded through Sport England, exploring how we can support stroke survivors to become active and stay active through attending support groups.

 This project aims to find out if peer support can avert some of the adverse psychological consequences of aphasia: the language and communication disorder that affects about 15% of those who have a stroke.
 Stroke survivors with long-term aphasia will be trained as peer befrienders.